kyma-project/cli/docs/gen-docs/kyma_alpha_deploy.md

       --template stringArray        Provide one or more module templates to deploy.
                                     	WARNING: This is a temporary flag for development and will be removed soon.
   -t, --timeout duration            Maximum time for the deployment. (default 20m0s)
-      --with-wildcard-permissions   WARNING: DO NOT USE ON PRODUCTIVE CLUSTERS!
+      --wildcard-permissions        WARNING: DO NOT USE ON PRODUCTIVE CLUSTERS!
                                     Creates a wildcard cluster-role to allow for easy local installation permissions of lifecycle-manager.
-                                    Allows for usage of lifecycle-manager without having to worry about modules requiring specific RBAC permissions.
+                                    Allows for usage of lifecycle-manager without having to worry about modules requiring specific RBAC permissions. (default true)
 ```

 ## Flags inherited from parent commands